 This is why commercial strategy alignment between sales, marketing and revenue to understand the full picture..
 Think: not just “what tactics do I need to activate,” but “how successful were the tactics that I deployed.”

 Now we’re stepping into the future.
 Most everyone has used a Large Language Models (LLMs), even if they don’t know.
 Think ChatGPT, Perplexity, and Gemini that help move us from prediction to prescription.
-They don’t just look at data—they interpret it.
-These tools are capable of recommending actions based on thousands of inputs and scenarios, often in natural language.
+Prescriptive analytics goes a step further and recommends the best actions based on goals, constraints, and expected outcomes.

-- Writing personalized email subject lines based on booking behavior
+- Writing personalized subject lines based on booking behavior

 The value here isn’t just automation—it’s augmentation.
 LLMs can distill layers of data into strategic options.
 And when integrated with tools like Cogwheel Analytics, they can even propose next best actions for hotel marketers.